-You can increase, decrease, stop, or begin your contributions at any time by logging on to WalmartOne.com, the WIRE, Workday or benefits.ml.com.
+You can increase, decrease, stop, or begin your contributions at any time by logging on to

+One.Walmart.com, Workday for Jet associates, or benefits.ml.com.
 You may also call the Customer Service Center at 888-968-4015.
 Your change will be effective as soon as administratively feasible, normally within two pay periods.
 If you change your contribution amount, a confirmation notice will be sent to your home address or, if you have chosen electronic delivery of Plan documents, you will receive an email notification when the confirmation is available.
-It is your responsibility to review your paychecks to confirm that your election was implemented.
-If you believe your election was not implemented, you must notify the Customer Service Center at 888-968-4015 in a timely manner, so that corrective steps can be taken.
-Your notification will not be considered timely if it is more than six months after the date your election is made.
+It is your responsibility to review your paychecks to confirm that your election is implemented correctly.
+If you believe your election has not been implemented correctly, notify the Customer Service Center at 888-968-4015 in a timely manner, so that corrective steps can be taken.
+Your notification will not be considered timely if it is more than six months after the date you make your election.
 If you do not notify the Customer Service Center in a timely manner, the amount that is being withheld from your paycheck will be treated as your deferral election.